narges-mohammadi/MB12-project/Readme.md

 ## Importance of analysis

-The calculated VIs is going to be used in the hydrological models as additional features and their contribution will be evaluated.
+The calculated VIs are going to be used in the hydrological models as additional features and their contribution will be evaluated.

 ## Discussion